tencentyun/intlcloud-documents/product_new/存储产品中心/对象存储/购买指南/计费概述_intl_en.md

 <span id="jf5"></span>

-### Administrative Feature Cost
+### Administrative Feature Fees
-Management function fee refers to the cost incurred after the user starts and uses the management function (such as inventory or retrieval function).
-At present, management function costs include inventory function costs and data retrieval function costs.
+Administrative feature fees refers to the cost incurred after the user starts and uses the administrative feature (such as inventory or select feature).
+At present, administrative feature fees include inventory feature costs and select feature costs.

 | Billable Item | Applicable Storage Class | Meaning | Description |
 | ---------- | ---------------------- | -------------------------------- | ------------------------------------------------------------ |